 How Does Persistence Work?

-Furthermore, every node in your cluster can access the centralized store to repopulate should they face any missing data.
-And taking this case of missing data even further, if you face a cache restart, the persistence store ensures minimal to no data loss.
+Furthermore, every node in your cluster can access the centralized store to repopulate if they face any missing data.
+Even in case of a cache restart, the persistence store ensures minimal to no data loss.

 How to Initially Add Data to The Persistence Store?

-To get started yourself, you can configure your persistent cache (whether distributed or local) to employ the Cache Startup Loader option.
-This feature lets you preload your cache and persistence store with your most crucial datasets.
-Additionally, the related refresher feature periodically updates these preloaded datasets based on the time intervals you provide to prevent them from going stale, which the cache replicates in the persistence store.
+To get started, you can configure your persistent cache (whether distributed or local) to employ the Cache Startup Loader option.
+This feature lets you preload your cache and persistence store with your datasets.
+Additionally, the related refresher feature periodically updates these preloaded datasets based on the time intervals you provide to prevent them from going stale.

 Creating A New Distributed Cache with Persistence

-While making guesses on cache size might be a bit complex (as it’s dependent on your requirements), creating a persistent cache is a relatively simple process.
+While estimating a cache size in advance might be a bit complex (as it’s dependent on your requirements), creating a persistent cache is a relatively simple process.

-You can create a cache using either the web manager or your NCache PowerShell module.
-If you are using web manager, you need to choose to create a new distributed cache with persistence.
+You can create a cache using either the NCache Management Center or your NCache PowerShell module.
+Whether using Windows or Linux make sure to start the NCache Service.
+If you are using the NCache Management Center, you need to choose to create a new Distributed Cache with Persistence.
 And do the following:

 - Set up a persistence store – you can use both existing and new stores (you can employ NFS or CFS protocols).